 Note: the HL7 SPL Reference Source Citation contains a bibliography entry.
 A web URL is placed in the text/reference/@value

-Substance Code
+Substance Code (repeat as necessary)

 This section of reference information allows the capture of codes that are typically associated with a substance.
 The capture of these codes typically facilitates the defining and mapping of substances and linking of substances to a variety of information sources.
 Codes should be communicated if known but are not necessary or mandatory.
 The maintenance organization should have the ability to capture, store and distribute codes as necessary.
 All the codes that are captured should be associated with a publicly recognized code system and map directly to a given substance.
 It should be noted that company codes are not captured in this section.
 The maintenance organization should make an effort to associate commonly used public codes with a given substance.